View programs

 Students in the Journalism – Mass Media program will develop the essential skills, knowledge, and behaviours required to work in this progressive, critical profession.
 In their first year, students are introduced to the core journalism skills and learn how society functions both locally and globally (see link to Rotary Global Classroom below).
 In their second year, students focus on creating content for all media platforms and undergoing experiential learning through our ‘working newsroom’ (see links to The Chronicle and Riot Radio below).

-Graduates will have developed skills in: broadcasting, writing, podcasting, reporting, interviewing, editing, using AI, content creation and media production, teamwork and critical thinking.
-You will have knowledge of applicable legislation, standards and professional ethics, and recognize the importance of continuous learning.
-More specifically, you will gain a clear understanding of the impact of digital technology and generative AI on journalism and will be able to respond and adapt effectively and efficiently to technological changes.
+Upon completion of the journalism program, you will have developed skills in: broadcasting, writing, podcasting, reporting, interviewing, editing, content creation and media production, teamwork and critical thinking.
+You will also have knowledge of applicable legislation, standards and professional ethics, as they apply to journalism and mass media.

-Durham’s Journalism – Mass Media program has successfully covered the campus and community since 1974 and in 2024 is celebrating its 50th anniversary.
+Durham College’s Journalism – Mass Media program has successfully covered the campus and community since 1974 and in 2024 is celebrating its 50th anniversary.

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.